Post - 1500 Southeast Asia Archaeology: Spanish colonization of the Philippines

-An expedition lead by Ferdinand Magellan was the headwind of the Spanish conquest of the Philippine islands, followed by expeditions headed by López de Villalobos, who in 1542, named the islands after King Philip.
+An expedition led by Ferdinand Magellan was the headwind of the Spanish conquest of the Philippine islands, followed by expeditions headed by López de Villalobos, who in 1542, named the islands after King Philip.
 Archeological evidence in the form of the wreckage of the San Diego ship, and the artifacts left behind suggest that the Spaniards arriving in the Philippines were there for conquest.
 San Diego's Astrolabe was a part of the San Diego's shipwreck, found along with many other artifacts including cannons and guns off the coast of Nasugbu, dates back to December 14, 1600.
 The heavy load of artillery brought over by the Spanish correlates strongly with the time of the Spanish colonization of the Philippines.

 In 1564 the first moves towards colonizing were taken by Miguel Lopez de Legaspi.
 The Spanish city of Manila was established in the Philippines in 1571, effectively establishing Spanish roots in the Philippines.
 The Spanish colonizers began cutting out all threats to their grip on power, starting with the increasing Chinese population in 1603, massacring thousands of Chinese people.

 Evidence of Philippine Archaeology

 Archeological evidence of the presence of the Chinese in the Philippines was present in the form of the Oton Death Mask.
 The death mask, dated between the 14th and the 15th century A.D., was discovered by Alfredo Evangelista and F. Landa Jocan in the city of San Antonio, Oton.
 This archeological find suggests that the Southern Chinese traders brought this practice over to the Philippines.
 This mask was used to protect the dead from evil spirits.
 Another piece of archeological evidence that suggests Chinese presence in the Philippines is the Flying Elephant of Leona Shoal.
-The Flying Elephant was a blue and white china dish dating to the 15th century A.D. from the Ming Dynasty in China.
+The Flying Elephant was a blue and white china dish dating to the 15th century A.D. from the Ming dynasty in China.
 Not only was their cultural diffusion between the Chinese and Philippines, through diffusion of religious practices, but also material culture.

 In 1941, WWII hit the Philippines with the Japanese invasion, which ultimately resulted in the Philippine-US forces being defeated in 1942.
 Many Japanese artifacts are still being found until this day in the Philippines, including five Japanese warships from the battle of Surigao Strait in 1944.